-In January 2013, Group, Inc. was accepted into the Compliance Assurance Process program by the IRS.
-This program will allow the Group, Inc. to work with the IRS to identify and resolve potential U.S. federal tax issues before the filing of tax returns.
-The 2013 tax year will be the first year being examined under the program.
-Group, Inc. was accepted into the program again for the 2014 tax year.
+In January 2013, Group Inc. was accepted into the Compliance Assurance Process program by the IRS.
+This program will allow Group Inc. to work with the IRS to identify and resolve potential U.S. Federal tax issues before the filing of tax returns.
+The 2013 tax return will be the first year being examined under the program.
+Group Inc. was accepted into the program again for the 2014 tax year.

+Note 16.
 Credit Concentrations

-Credit concentrations may arise from client facilitation and may be impacted by changes in economic, industry or political factors.
+Credit concentrations may arise from client facilitation and and collaterilazed transactions and may be impacted by changes in economic, industry or political factors.
 The firm seeks to mitigate credit risk by actively monitoring exposures and obtaining collateral from counterparties as deemed appropriate.